daattali/beautiful-jekyll/_posts/2024-02-16-[pwn college]-Program Misuse.md

 In this command, `777` represents the permission settings I am applying to the file or directory.
 In LINUX, file permissions are based on a three-digit code where each digit can range from 0 to 7.
 Each digit represents the permissions for the user (owner), group, and others (everyone else), in that order.
 The value `7` in linux permissions represents full permissions: read (4), write (2), and execute (1).
 Adding these up gives you 7, meaning full permissions.
 Therefore, 777 means I am setting the permissions so that the user, the group, and others can all read, write, and execute the file or directory.

 ```bash
 chmod 777 /flag
 cat /flag
 ```

-Level 39 - set the SUID bit on /usr/bin/cp
+Level 39 - the SUID bit on /usr/bin/cp

 Answer: pwn.college{ghmegt2gKsBtigrS10kfFdOUyhR.0VM4EDL0MjM3QzW}